Ucoer/AI-and-FA/README.md

 # AI-and-FA

+This is the research for AI and forensic anthropology, where CNN was applied for forensic age estimation on NIFTI files.

 The initial code for CNN and saliency map is included.
-Since the research was conducted on both the entire dataset and selected groups, the code can be tailored for corresponding age ranges or chosen dataset.

 * Dataset in Excel format
 https://docs.google.com/spreadsheets/d/1fXdHe2jjvbG9hIn1K7fEVBFlMbdsiOVI/edit?usp=sharing&ouid=113821952675986347672&rtpof=true&sd=true